Tish-I/Assignments/README.md

-# CFG-Degree Assignments
+# Assignments

 ## Useful Information About Me

 ### The Basics

 - My name is  **<sup><u>Curtisha It</sup></u>** however I prefer to go by **<sub><u>Tish</sub></u>**.
-- I have done a few MOOCs and a Python Kickstarter with CFG
+- I have done a few MOOCs and a Python Kickstarter
 - I have also done a Python and Microsoft Azure bootcamp with Firebrand

 ### My Hobbies & Interests